 Reducing the controllable risk factors associated with heart attack is important in order to live a long and healthy life.
 Consult your doctor before beginning an exercise

 program or significant lifestyle changes.
 Your doctor can identify your risk factors, and then develop a plan to reduce your risk.
 Consider the following:

-Smoking is the number one preventable cause of serious illness such as heart disease, stroke and lung cancer.
+Smoking: Smoking is the number one preventable cause of serious illness such as heart disease, stroke and lung cancer.
 It reduces the amount of oxygen in your blood, and increases heart rate and blood pressure.

 Physical Activity/Obesity: Regular physical activity improves blood pressure and cholesterol levels, helps control weight, reduces the risk of diabetes and reduces stress.
 Obesity (30 pounds or more overweight) is a significant risk factor for heart attack and stroke.
 It is caused primarily by eating more calories than are burned through daily activity.
 The excess calories are stored as fat.
 Maintain a healthy weight with a varied, healthy diet, more appropriate portions, regular exercise and increased daily activity.
 Consult your doctor prior to beginning an exercise program.

 Diet: Foods that are high in saturated fat, trans fat and cholesterol contribute to heart attack and stroke.
 Healthy foods (a variety of fruits, vegetables, whole grains, low in saturated fat) reduce risk.
 High salt intake can lead to high blood pressure.
 Eat a varied, healthy diet with plenty of fruit and vegetables.